sagemathinc/cocalc/notes/april2014.md

  - [ ] function to "truly" move a project within a given data center

  - [ ] write clean() -- for each project on a given host that hasn't been used in the last n days, delete .sagemathcloud, etc., directories

+ - [ ] install something randy needs:  I think this will be possible in the release planned for this summer, but for now it would be nice to use Jake's mpld3 package, which doesn't seem to be installed.
+I tried downloading and following the instructions at   https://github.com/jakevdp/mpld3 but didn't have permissions.
+Is this something you could install globally?

  - [ ] MAYBE -- or maybe not -- change bup_storage to never delete account: it's very useful for linking projects and sharing files to have account available at all times.  will make, e.g., persistent sshfs possible; make sure .ssh is not ssh excluded from rsync